Do the best you can until you know better, Then when you know better, do better by Maya Angelou

 She has served on several Boards of Not-for-Profit Organizations including serving as the Chairperson of the Association of Women Lawyers (FIDA-Uganda).
 A wife and mother of three, she is passionate about flourishing families and spending fun times with loved ones.
 In 2017 She authored the book “Nurture or Nature: Sowing Seeds of Greatness” an exploration of positive parenting.

-Eunice possesses a Bachelor’s Degree in Law from University of Dar es Salaam (Tanzania) and a Masters in Business Administration majoring in public policy analysis from the University of Birmingham (United Kingdom) with several other professional trainings in feminist leadership, human rights, good governance and social accountability.
+Eunice holds a Bachelor’s Degree in Law from the University of Dar es Salaam, Tanzania, a Masters in Business Administration from the University of Birmingham, United Kingdom, and possesses several other certificates in feminist leadership, Rights-Based Approaches, Monitoring and Evaluation among others.

 - She shares her disruptive ideas on her blog Bubbling Brook: https://bubblingbrook1.wordpress.com/